hsiang-lee/gerber-parser/ReadMe.md

 ```

 ## Tools
 GerberRenderer also includes some simple tools, which are in the example directory.
-When CMake, set BUILD_EXAMPLES=ON to build these tools.
+When using cmake, set BUILD_EXAMPLES=ON to build these tools.
 * gerber_viewer	A simple gerber preview tool that can zoom, drag, and select elements (Not fully supported yet)
 * gerber2image	A tool for exporting gerber files to binary bitmaps, providing a cui interface, and you can get helps from the "--help" option
 * gerber2svg	A tool for exporting gerber files to svg images, providing a cui interface, and you can get helps from the "--help" option